 That could be it then.
-When we’re immersed in the digital world of technology, we seem to lose sight that time is passing by.
+When we immerse ourselves in the digital world of technology, we seem to lose sight that time is passing by.
 Maybe you just didn’t realize about those spare hours because you were busy chatting with your friends or your focus is solely on killing the boss monster in a game that you were playing.

 So when detaching from technology, you get to realize that you have plenty of time in your hands.
 You didn’t know that a minute is already so long when you just sit there and wait for the clock’s hand to move.
 That already gives you plenty of time to be doing a small sketch of a circle and improve that art skill of yours or finally make your bed when you get up in the morning.

 Without any gadgets in hand, you have to resort to doing something else instead.
 Hopefully, something worthy of that time that you seem to be looking for in your hectic and technology-filled life.

 Technology was made for the betterment of the world.
 But there is a considerable difference between the how technology helps people and how people use technology to help themselves by abusing its use.